 Picking a fight with the Germans in the full-size luxury sedan arena is no easy feat.
 Though, Jaguar enters the ring as somewhat of an underdog but has a fair chance of concluding the fight to walk away with earned respect.
 It’s not to say that the 2016 Jaguar XJ falters against its direct competitors, it’s only to recognize a unique approach to counterpunch the BMW 7 Series, Audi A8, and Mercedes-Benz S-Class.

 In my latest exploit in the driver’s seat, the 2016 Jaguar XJL Supercharged has graced the Automotive Addicts garage getting a thorough workover.
 Sporting the brand’s 5.0-liter Supercharged V8 putting out 470 horsepower and 424 lb-ft of torque to power the rear wheels through an 8-speed automatic transmission, the Jaguar XJL Supercharged trim in my possession is quite the road hog bathed in English lavender and dressed in a British spy tuxedo.
+If you want to understand why Jaguar chose to supercharge the engine over turbocharging, check out drifted.com’s excellent turbocharger vs supercharger article.
 While the new 2016 XJL in its long wheelbase form doesn’t have the athleticism that James Bond would prefer, it does, however, have substance to appease those in a hurry make it to the Opera on time in stately fashion.

 Reaching 60 mph from a stop in 4.5 seconds, the 2016 Jaguar XJL Supercharged V8 has finesse, keeping its large mass mostly civilized for legal road maneuvers and effortless highway cruising with a careful eye on local State Troopers.
 The new XJL does what you want, mostly.
 Most of its ease of driving is attributing to the lightweight aluminum construction, nearly emitting an illusion of a heavy mass due to its bubbling but good looking curvaceous exterior proportions.
 While the Supercharged V8 is a serious statement for a purring Jaguar, it is more than enough to have a little fun with such a large vehicle.
 In its rear-wheel-drive configuration (AWD not available on XJL Supercharged V8 trim), the back 20-inch tires beg for traction.
 Body roll appears to be quite noticeable, even with the subtle Dynamic mode enabled where the active dampers attempt to firm up the rebound.
 Otherwise, ride quality is superb for a suspension system that doesn’t use an adjustable air setup.
 The XJL eats up bumps and road imperfections without upsetting the balance.
 Overall, the elongated body retains a supple ride quality.